Marine Radio Antennas That Boost Your Adventure

 Types of Marine Radio Antennas

-Several types of marine radio antennas are available depending on the specific needs of a vessel.
-Each type serves distinct purposes and has unique features suited to different marine environments.
+Several types of marine radio antennas are available depending on your vessel’s needs and operating area.
+Each type serves distinct purposes with unique features suited to different marine environments.

 VHF Antennas

-• They operate on line-of-sight principles, so antenna height affects range.
+• VHF antennas operate on line-of-sight principles, so antenna height directly affects your effective range.
+Mount as high as practical for maximum coverage.

 HF Antennas